jcnelson/nftree/README.md

 ```

 * The `nft-desc` is the NFT descriptor for the NFT the caller wants to claim.
+  It is stored in a `.desc` file created by `./nftree.js build`.

 * The `parent-nft-id` is the integer NFT ID of the NFTree in which this NFT can be
 found.
 For example, this would be the value returned by `(instantiate-nftree)`.

 * The `proof` argument is the Merkle proof for this NFT descriptor.
 Its JSON
-representation is produced with `./nftree.js build`.
+representation is produced with `./nftree.js build`, in a `.proof` file.

 The caller must have the requisite number of tickets.
 The tickets will be burnt
 and the NFT will be instantiated to the caller.
 If successful, this function